Planning to become a doctor? Want to study in sunny Los Angeles? Here’s everything you need to know about getting into UCLA Med School.

 While David Geffen School of Medicine receives many applications, the limited spots make it one of the most competitive schools you can enter.
-Putting it into the perspective of new entrants per program:

-Acceptance rates are incredibly low, with less than three percent of all applicants receiving an offer.
+Acceptance rates are low, with less than three percent of all applicants receiving an offer.
 This appears challenging, considering the school receives over 12,000 applications every year.

 The positive aspect of such low acceptance rates is a higher faculty-student ratio of 3.9:1--as opposed to the 2.2:1 faculty-student ratio at Stanford Medical School.

 The UCLA Medical School admission statistics can seem daunting, but you can set yourself apart with the right preparation.
 Remember to start early and keep important dates in mind.